What is Matched Betting? An easy guide

 Is matched betting gambling?

 No. Matched betting isn’t gambling because the process of matching bets by placing a back and a lay bet on the same event means that both the win and lose options are covered.
 In gambling, you’re only betting on one outcome, which is why your money is at risk – that bet could lose.
-Matched betting takes away that risk.
+However, matched betting takes away that risk.

 Matched betting’s a legal way of using the free bet promotions offered by the bookmakers to make money.